DelazJ/QGIS-Documentation/docs/documentation_guidelines/writing.rst

   resolution > ugly)
 * Cut the background
 * Make the top corners transparent if the background is not white
-* Set print size resolution to ``135 dpi`` (e.g. in Gimp set the print resolution :menuselection:`Image --> Print size` and save).
+* Set print size resolution to ``135 dpi`` (e.g., in GIMP scale the image down using :menuselection:`Image --> Scale Image` and setting "X/Y" to ``135 pixels/in``
+  and export it through :menuselection:`File --> Export..`).
   This way, images will be at original size in html and at a good print resolution in the PDF.

   You can also use ImageMagick convert command to do a batch of images:

   .. code-block:: bash